mu-tao/safe-transfer/README.md

 cd safe-transfer; python -m pip install -r requirements.txt
 ```

-> Note: IMPORTANT: Check that you are NOT using bittensor==6.12.2
+> Note: IMPORTANT: Check that you are NOT using bittensor==6.12.2 or extract the old wallet to a new machine before continuing.
 ```
 python -c 'import bittensor as bt; print (bt.__version__)' 7.0.0 # OK